 If you're tired of struggling with glasses, or you're just tired of hearing your child complain about them, it might be time to consider contact lenses.
 If you've never had lenses before, you should probably know that getting them isn't as easy as just ordering them online.
 Before getting contacts, a person should make an appointment with our office for a contact lens exam.
-We at Vision Plus serving Bandera, TX, and San Antonio, TX, know a lot about giving a contact lens exam.
+We at Vision Plus serving San Antonio, TX, know a lot about giving a contact lens exam.
 An optometrist on our team is here to provide eye care to preserve your eye health.

 How a Contact Lens Exam from an Optometrist on Our Team Works

 This exam has a few more steps than a typical eye exam.
 While the optometrist will still look for signs of eye disease and other eye problems, they will also look for anything that would indicate a patient should not wear contact lenses.
 The optometrist will then determine the necessary prescription and talk with the patient about his or her goals with contact lenses.
 Specifically, expect to be asked how many hours a day you want to wear lenses, and if you would prefer lenses that can be thrown away everyday or ones that can be worn for several months at a time.